-Each certified set of virus definitions is fully tested and certified by Quality Assurance (QA) on all supported Symantec security products across all operating systems currently supported by Symantec.
+Certified sets of virus definitions are fully tested and certified by Quality Assurance (QA) on all supported Symantec security products across all operating systems currently supported by Symantec.
 The testing includes a large corpus of threat samples to ensure comprehensive detection.
 Testing also includes an equally large set of clean files to ensure the avoidance of false positive (FP) detections.

 Certified virus definitions are optimized for quality, compared with Rapid Release virus definitions, which are optimized for high frequency deployment to customers.
 See the section below on Rapid Release virus definitions for a more complete explanation of this additional delivery option.

 There are several types of definitions which are Certified:

 Certified Multiple Daily LiveUpdate is published three times a day except weekend and US holiday and offers the best protection from fast moving threats.
 These definitions are often referred to as MDD (Multiple Daily Definitions.)
 Customers using Symantec Endpoint Protection (SEP) can take advantage of this highest frequency of delivery.
 Other products may update less frequently.

 Certified Daily LiveUpdate is published once per day and offers a high level of protection from fast moving threats.
 Many other Symantec products also use these daily certified updates.
 On mail security and other products at the enterprise's perimeter, it may be recommended to use Rapid Release definitions (see below) to ensure that protection is available against the very latest threats in circulation rather than rely upon the once-per-day Certified Daily LiveUpdate.

 Certified Weekly LiveUpdate